-Suppose you inadvertantly spawn enough processes (perl
+Suppose you inadvertantly spawn enough processes (perl, say) to

 exhaust your system’s available PIDs.
 You know it’s PIDs you’re out of,